Optimal Information Acquisition Under Intervention: Introduction

 \subsection{Related literature}

 The literature on optimal information acquisition is large.
 Notably, recent contributions on Rational Inattention pioneered by \cite{sims:2003aa} have provided a flexible framework for analyzing costly information acquisition in various settings.
-The Gaussian-quadratic structure on which our model is built is an example of these type of framework.
-In this paper we augment that Gaussian-quadratic model with an intervener (the PM) who makes a policy decision that has an impact on the payoff-relevant outcome, to analyze the effect of the parameters of such policy-making environment on information acquisition incentives.
+The Gaussian-quadratic structure on which our model is built is a special case of that framework.
+In this paper we augment that Gaussian-quadratic model with an intervener (the PM) who makes a policy decision that has an impact on the payoff-relevant outcome.
 To the best of our knowledge we are the first to embed a policy action affecting the payoff-relevant outcome to study the effects of policy-making on information acquisition incentives.

-A recent literature has looked at private information acquisition in coordination environments.
-Examples are \cite{colombo:2014aa}, \cite{hellwig:2009aa}, and \cite{mackowiak:2009aa}.
-In these papers the focus is on the fact that when economic agents have coordination (or mis-coordination) motives, they may want to acquire private information to predict what others will do, in addition to predicting an exogenous payoff-relevant state.
-None of these papers feature a policy-maker who has an effect on the payoff-relevant outcome.
-Instead, in these papers the payoff-relevant state's realization is not affected by the actions of any agent.
-In our paper the policy-making environment affects the forecasting problem, and the study the effect of the policy-making parameters on information acquisition is our main focus.
+A recent literature has looked at private information acquisition in coordination settings; see, e.g., \cite{colombo:2014aa}, \cite{hellwig:2009aa}, and \cite{mackowiak:2009aa}.
+These papers point out that when economic agents have coordination (or mis-coordination) motives, they may want to acquire private information to predict what others will do, in addition to predicting an exogenous payoff-relevant state.
+A common finding in this literature is that better public information crowds out private information.
+None of these papers feature a PM who has an effect on the payoff-relevant outcome.
+In contrast to their results, in our model better public information may either increase or decrease the optimal amount of forecaster's private information, since public information has both a direct and an indirect effect on the incentives of the forecaster, as explained above.